-47So, the grammar of a language-syntax in the narrow sense-is the study of the properties of, and relations among, its words and sentences.
-And their referential meanings are given by a semantic interpretation relating the linguistic items to concepts or objects.
-For more details, see [Rapaport, 2012, §3.2].
+38So, the grammar of a language-syntax in the narrow sense-is the study of the properties of, and relations among, its words and sentences.
+Their referential meanings are given by a semantic interpretation relating the linguistic items to concepts or objects [Rapaport, 2012, §3.2].

-48Which realm, incidentally, has its own organization in terms of properties and relations among its entities, i.e., its ontology, which can be thought of as its own "syntax" [Rapaport, 2006, p.
+39This realm has a syntactic organization in terms of properties and relations among its entities, i.e., its ontology [Rapaport, 1986b], [Rapaport, 2006, p.
 392].
-Similarly, the organization of the syntactic realm, in terms of the properties and relations among its entities, can be considered, at least in the mental case, as an "epistemological ontology" [Rapaport, 1986a].
 Ontology is syntax (by the definition of 'syntax' given here).
 Relations between two domains, each with its own syntax (or ontology) is semantics.